-Manufacturers use it to understand the buying habits and preferences of you, their consumer.
+Manufacturers analyse the data with the help of solutions from places like Kyligence and then use it to understand the buying habits and preferences of you, their consumer.
 That makes it easier to target you when they come out with a new product or campaign.
 Retailers can figure out ahead of time what products will make a hit in the marketplace,

 Insurers can track the habits of drivers and homeowners.
 Telecoms can use it to predict who is ready to switch carriers.